Unless otherwise noted, sessions start promptly at 8:30a.m. and end by 4:45p.m.

 Thursday, February 19, 2015

-Effective communication skills are critical to a leader’s success.
-Communications are a complex pattern of behaviors that are based on multiple variables.
-Information is sent and received in many forms, and this session will provide a framework for enhanced understanding of the types of communication used in the workplace, as well as how to deal more effectively with conflict in the workplace.
-Time allocation for this topic extends to the first half of the next meeting.
+Effective communication is critical to a leader’s success.
+Communication is a complex pattern of behaviors that are based on multiple variables.
+This session will provide a framework for enhanced understanding of the types of communication used in the workplace, as well as helping you understand conflict and conflict strategies.

 Thursday, March 26, 2015